callstackincubator/react-native-legal/packages/license-kit/README.md

 - 🔍 Scan and aggregate license information from your project dependencies
 - ⚠️ Detect copyleft licenses that might affect your project
-- 📝 Generate license reports
+- 📝 Generate license reports in a format of choice (JSON, Markdown, raw text, AboutLibraries-compatible JSON metadata)
 - 🔄 Support for both direct and transitive dependencies

 ## Installation